Teen: Great Wolf Lodge water park ignored assault claim

 “They escorted us out instead of him,” she said.
 “They should have called the cops and they didn't.”

-“I was irate,” Sage’s mother, Carrie Mosqueda , who was at a concert when the girls were in the pool said.
+“I was irate,” said Sage’s mother, Carrie Mosqueda, who was at a concert when the girls were in the pool.
 “If I could have, I would have jumped on the guy right when she pointed him out.”

 Carrie said that night, Sage’s father went to Great Wolf Lodge’s head of security and asked him to call police.